Politics of Sweden: Head of government

 The prime minister of Sweden is nominated by the speaker of the Riksdag and elected through negative parliamentarism.
 In practice, this means that the prime minister nominee is confirmed if fewer than 175 members of parliament vote 'no', regardless of the number of 'yes' votes or abstentions.

 Following a lengthy government formation process as a result of the general election held on 9 September 2018, Stefan Löfven of the Swedish Social Democratic Party was re-elected prime minister of Sweden for a second term by the new parliament on 18 January 2019, after initially being ousted by parliament.
 Together with the Green Party, Löfven presided over a minority government which relied on confidence and supply from the Centre Party and Liberals.

 The deputy prime minister was Isabella Lövin of the Green Party.

 In August 2021, Prime Minister Stefan Löfven announced his resignation and Finance Minister Magdalena Andersson was elected as the new head of Sweden's ruling Social Democrats in November 2021.
 On 30 November 2021, Magdalena Andersson became Sweden's first female prime minister.
 She formed a minority government made up of only her Social Democrats.
 Her plan for forming a new coalition government with the Green Party was unsuccessful because her budget proposal failed to pass.

-On 18 October 2022, Ulf Kristersson of the Moderate Party became the new Prime Minister of Sweden.
+On 18 October 2022, Ulf Kristersson of the Moderate Party became the new prime minister of Sweden.
 Kristersson's Moderates formed a centre-right coalition with the Christian Democrats and the Liberals.
-The new government is backed by the biggest right-wing party, Sweden Democrats (SD) led by Jimmie Åkesson, meaning tougher immigration policies as a crucial part of a policy deal with the SD.
+The new government is backed by the biggest right-wing party, Sweden Democrats (SD) led by Jimmie Åkesson, with tougher immigration policies being a crucial part of a policy deal with the SD.